 3. Excellent communication skills:

 You might have incredible knowledge and outstanding charisma, but if you do not have “people skills” to interact with the group, they will probably feel like they are listening to a pre-recorded tour.
 Trekking vacation is very different from regular bus tours.
 Your clients will be spending extended periods out of their comfort zone, make them comfortable, chatting, and joking with them.
 Ask them about how things are different where they come from as to where they are.
 Ask them to speak about themselves, what they do, what they like, etcetera.
-Most people want to share their passions and favorite things with new friends.
+Most people want to share their passions and favourite things with new friends.
 Make sure you are paying equal attention to all group members and engage everyone in participating.

 4. Excellent storytelling ability:

-Trekkers love to hear about cultures, religious practices, and history of the region they are trekking in; they really like listening to stories.
+Trekkers love to hear about cultures, religious practices, and the history of the region they are trekking in; they really like listening to stories.
 A great trekking leader needs to be an excellent storyteller.
 Storytelling is not straightforward; it is down to timing, how long the story is, and much more.

 Plan precisely when you will tell a particular story, decide how long it should be, and practice it until you know it like the back of your hand.
-A reminder: Storytelling is not making things up, it is the same as lying!
+A reminder: Storytelling is not making things up; it is the same as lying!